openvex/spec/OPENVEX-SPEC.md

 #### Status

-The known relationship a vulnerability has with a software product.
+The known relationship a vulnerability has to a software product.
 The status expresses if the product is impacted by the vulnerability or not, if the authors are investigating it, or if it has already been fixed.